Inject an audio file

 Important: This functionality is part of the Advanced Audio Package, a separate license that provides access to tools for testing a device's audio quality.
 For more information, contact your Perfecto account representative.

-If your application supports voice control or dictation without the option to select the source of the audio input, install an .ipa file with sensor instrumentation enabled.
-By taking this action, you move the audio source from the built-in microphone to the connected audio cable (external microphone).
+If your application allows voice control or dictation without the option to select the source of the audio input, install the .ipa file with sensor instrumentation enabled.
+This automatically moves the audio source from the built-in microphone to the connected audio cable (handset mic).

 To inject an audio file: